mcunningham917/PHdoc/Data.md

 lc_title: data
 ---

-### Digital elevation model data used to assess glacial limitation
+### Digital elevation models used to assess glacial limitation

 All topographic analysis was performed on 1-arcsecond (projected at 30 m resolution)